Development Bank to offer relief to persons impacted economically by the COVID-19 pandemic

 “Under our leadership, the Development Bank of St. Kitts and Nevis will facilitate a loan repayment moratorium for six months’ period and the waiver of all applicable late fees and charges to support their customers who are impacted by the loss of income due to COVID-19,” said the Prime Minister as he announced government’s 17-point fiscal and economic stimulus package.

-The nearly $160 million economic stimulus package, which represents the largest assistance package announced by any government in the region to date, aims to help the country’s workers maintain their dignity and keep their heads above water as they weather the crisis in unity and solidarity with each other, according to Prime Minister Harris.
+The nearly $120 million economic stimulus package, which represents the largest assistance package announced by any government in the region to date, aims to help the country’s workers maintain their dignity and keep their heads above water as they weather the crisis in unity and solidarity with each other, according to the Prime Minister.

 “The economic fallout from the pandemic is expected to be severe in the critical sectors of tourism and manufacturing, with our job creators that is our employees and small to medium businesses in particular being the worst affected by reduced income,” noted Dr Harris.
 “We feel for our workers, we feel for our taxi operators, and the wider group of hotel workers.
 Indeed we feel the pain of everyone whose life has been dramatically altered by the dangerous pandemic.”